zeroeth/oculus_aethereum/README.md

 The `Views` gather their respective `Models` and render them to the NeoPixel strands.

-This code is object oriented and avoids using pointers, read more about C++ to learn about pointers and references.
+This code is object oriented and avoids using `pointers` for simplicity, read more about C++ to learn about `pointers` and `references`

-The #ifndef lines you see in the header files solve an annoying situation in C/C++ where including a header in multiple places gives a warning that whatever is in it has been defined twice.
+The `#ifndef` lines you see in the header files solve an annoying situation in C/C++ where including a header in multiple places gives a warning that whatever is in it has been defined twice.